 Teresinha had previously suffered clinical heart failure; without treatment her prospects were grim.

-In 2016 Teresinha came to Australia for a technically complex procedure at Royal Melbourne Hospital to repair her patent ductus arteriosus (commonly known as a “hole in the heart”).
+In 2016 Teresinha came to Australia for a technically complex procedure at Royal Melbourne Hospital to repair her patent ductus arteriosus (an abnormal connection between the large vessels in the chest near the heart).
 Surgeons used a high-tech self-expanding cardiac plug made of Nitinol, an alloy of titanium and nickel.

 Teresinha is now be able to see her infant son grow up, and has returned to work at Hospital Nacional Guido Valadares in Dili.

 “East Timor Hearts Fund is such an amazing organisation.
 There aren’t enough words to say thank you,” Teresinha said.

 Follow us on social media to stay up to date on how we are #mendingbrokenhearts together.